-Fresh Start is a two-year program offered by the College of Bishops to clergy and congregations in transition.
-Part of the wellness initiative of the Diocese of Toronto, it’s a facilitated process for new incumbents and associates, as well as their parishes.
+Fresh Start is a one-year program offered by the College of Bishops to clergy and congregations in transition.
+Part of the wellness initiative of the Diocese of Toronto, it’s a facilitated process for new incumbents/priests-in-charge and associates, as well as their parishes.

 Fresh Start was created by the Episcopal Church in the late 1990s.
 After successful use in more than 40 dioceses in the United States, a Canadian version was developed by the Ecclesiastical Province of Ontario.
 It is being used in the dioceses of Huron, Niagara and Toronto, and facilitators have been trained for the dioceses of Nova Scotia and Prince Edward Island, Eastern Newfoundland and Labrador, and Ontario.
 Fresh Start is available to all dioceses in the Canadian Church.
 See the Fresh Start Brochure.
 The Diocese of Toronto, which now holds the copyright on Fresh Start, completely rewrote the curriculum in 2019/2020 to make it more responsive to the needs of clergy and to incorporate learnings from Appreciative Inquiry.

 The time of transition between clergy can be a stressful time of uncertainty.
 It can also be a fertile time of newness and opportunity that can bring about health and growth.
 An excellent resource to help you and your congregation through this unsettled period is “A Change of Pastors . . .
 And How It Affects Change in the Congregation,” by Loren B. Mead.

 - Helps with the transitions issues inherent in any new ministry.